swati375/interpin/README.md

 # Interpin : a database for prediction of intrinsic transcription terminators

-Interpin is an database that holds predictions for intrinsic transcription terminators aclled Hairpins in bacterial genomes.
+Interpin is an database that holds predictions for intrinsic transcription terminators called Hairpins in bacterial genomes.
-We have already created a database with the same name, where predictions from 12745 bacterial genomes are placed.
-It can be found at  [Interpin db](http://pallab.cds.iisc.ac.in/INTERPIN)
+The database has predictions from 12745 bacterial genomes are placed.
+It can be found at  [Interpin db](http://pallab.cds.iisc.ac.in/INTERPIN).

-This document provides an easy installation guide for our algorithm.
-It can be used to make predictions for a single genome as well as run parallely on multiple genomes.
+Here we provide the code used to make the predictions, along with this document that provides an easy installation guide for the same.
+The code can be used to make predictions for a single genome as well as run parallely on multiple genomes.

-# Pre- requisites
+# Prerequisites
 1. Python3 (also install the following packages: matplotlib, biopython 1.78, multiprocessing, subprocess ).
 Anaconda / miniconda can be used for installation.
 2. Perl5
 3. Download and install edirect.sh